phpredis/phpredis/cluster.markdown

 #### Declaring a cluster with an array of seeds
 <pre>
+// Create a cluster setting two nodes as seeds
 $obj_cluster = new RedisCluster(NULL, Array('host:7000', 'host:7001', 'host:7003'));

+// Connect and specify timeout and read_timeout
+$obj_cluster = new RedisCluster(
+    NULL, Array("host:7000", "host:7001", 1.5, 1.5);
+);
 </pre>

 #### Loading a cluster configuration by name